Slider

 "The challenge to the photographer is to command the medium, to use whatever current equipment and technology furthers his creative objectives, without sacrificing the ability to make his own decisions.” - Ansel Adams

 There is a preoccupation with equipment brands among some photographers which I do not fully understand and which risks placing the importance of equipment above the creative process.
-The reality is that the majority of top end cameras and lenses of today are capable of producing superb quality images.
+The reality is that the majority of modern cameras and lenses are capable of producing superb quality images.
 The important thing is to find and develop a system that works well for you, for the type of photographs you are taking and in the environments in which you operate.

-I have been using predominantly Olympus (now OM Digital Solutions) equipment since switching to digital capture over fifteen years ago and for the last decade the Olympus Mico 4/3 system.
+I have been using predominantly OM System’s (formerly Olympus) equipment since switching to digital capture over twenty years ago and for the last fifteen years the Olympus Mico 4/3 system.
 When travelling in mountainous terrain, particularly on skis, weight is at an absolute premium.
-The OM-D Series has proved itself to be the ideal camera system for me: small yet robust; completely weather-proof; excellent ergonomics; very fast autofocus for skiing or wildlife shots and capable of capturing the highest quality images with a stellar collection of lenses.
+The OM-D Series has proved itself to be the ideal camera system for me: small yet robust; completely weather-proof; excellent ergonomics; very fast and accurate autofocus for skiing or bird photography and capable of capturing the highest quality images with an extensive collection of very high quality lenses.

-If you have any questions about my equipment, please feel free to email me through the contact page.
+If you have any questions, or would like to know more, about the equipment that I use, please feel free to email me through the contact page.

 All images and content of this website © Nick Mason.
 No part of this website may be reproduced, stored or transmitted in any form without permission.